lukeboustridge-prog/Worldskills/README.md

 ```

 Visit [http://localhost:3000](http://localhost:3000) to sign in with your configured email.
 The address defined by `HOST_EMAIL`
 is automatically granted the Skill Advisor role and is used as the default sender for magic links.
-Emails are sent using the SMTP
+Emails are sent using Resend
-settings above (the link is also logged to the server console when SMTP is absent).
+when `RESEND_API_KEY` is supplied, otherwise the configured SMTP settings are used (and the link is logged to the server console
+when no provider is available).

 ## Running tests & linting